 NOTE 3: When the UE is accessing the network for emergency services the conditions for AMF in clause 5.16.4.3 apply.

+In the case of PNI-NPN with CAG as a hosting network for localized services, the allowed CAG list can include time validity information.
+UE shall perform cell re-selection as defined in TS 38.304 [50] when the time validity is met.